 - If urgent transfer to hospital is not possible (eg, remote locations or adverse weather conditions), antibiotics should be given to any person with suspected bacterial meningitis.

-- Do not restrict fluids unless there is evidence of raised intracranial pressure or increased antidiuretic hormone (ADH) secretion.
+- Fluids should not be restricted unless there is evidence of raised intracranial pressure or increased antidiuretic hormone (ADH) secretion.

-- The choice of antibiotics and the duration of therapy should be guided by the microbiological diagnosis but initial 'blind' antibiotic therapy must be started immediately.
+- The choice of antibiotics and the duration of therapy should be guided by the microbiological diagnosis but initial 'blind' antibiotic therapy must be started immediately (see below).

 Initial 'blind' therapy

-- Children 3 months and older and young people should be given intravenous ceftriaxone as empirical treatment before identification of the causative organism.
+- Children 3 months and older, young people and adults under the age of 60 should be given intravenous ceftriaxone as empirical treatment before identification of the causative organism.
 If calcium-containing infusions are required at the same time, cefotaxime is preferable.
+Those aged over 60 and those who are immunocompromised should also receive intravenous ampicillin or amoxicillin in addition.

 - Children younger than 3 months should be given intravenous cefotaxime plus either amoxicillin or ampicillin.
 NB: ceftriaxone should not be used in premature babies or in babies with jaundice, hypoalbuminaemia or acidosis, as it may exacerbate hyperbilirubinaemia.

-- Intravenous ceftriaxone for at least seven days is usually used..
+- Intravenous ceftriaxone for at least seven days is usually used.
+Adult guidelines advise cefotaxime may be used as an alternative.

-- Prevention of secondary case of meningococcal meningitis is usually with rifampicin or ciprofloxacin.
+- Prevention of secondary cases for close contacts of those with meningococcal meningitis is usually with ciprofloxacin or rifampicin.

 Meningitis caused by H. influenzae type b